Spoke and Spade is an urban farm growing vegetables for a hyper-local community.

 When I say we, I mostly mean me (Simeon), but 'we' does have a nice ring to it...

-- Friends who volunteer time and eat the freshest food it can trade
+Friends who volunteer time and eat the freshest food in exchange

 Why an urban farm?